samuel-torres-code/kanm-summer-21/README.md

 * Mac users don't have to worry about WSL Ubuntu as their terminal supports most of these commands natively

-* Linux users you scare me.
+* Linux users: you scare me.
 You shouldn't have any issue with this.

 ## Cloning the files